Three Luggage Setups We’ve Actually Used for Two-Up Touring

 What We Liked

-• Plenty of space for realistic two-up packing
+• Enough space for real two-up packing — not just the basics

-• Outer pockets for quick-access gear (sandals, sunglasses, lightweight layers)
+• Outer pockets that actually made fuel stops easier (sandals, sunglasses, lightweight layers)

 What Could Be Better

-• No true carry handle — you’re relying on the backpack-style straps
+• There’s no true carry handle — you’re basically using the backpack straps to move it around

 Ideal For